cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filesystem/directory-create.md

 __Response Body__:

-This endpoint uses the same response as the [/secured/filesystem/stat](stat.md#file-and-directory-status-information) endpoint.
+This endpoint uses a similar response as the [/secured/filesystem/stat](stat.md#file-and-directory-status-information) endpoint.
 For example:

 ```json